MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### MeritRemoval

 MeritRemovals aren't created on their own.
-When a MeritHolder creates two Elements with the same nonce, or two Verifications at different nonces which verify competing Entries, nodes add a MeritRemoval to the MeritHolder.
+When a MeritHolder creates two Elements with the same nonce, or two Verifications at different nonces which verify competing Transactions, nodes add a MeritRemoval to the MeritHolder.
 This MeritRemoval is added right after the archived Elements.
 All unarchived Elements have their actions reversed, and can be safely pruned once the MeritRemoval is included in a Block.
-It should be noted if a MeritHolder verifies competing Entries, those competing Entries can no longer be pruned.
+It should be noted if a MeritHolder verifies competing Transactions, those competing Transactions can no longer be pruned.

 The creation of a MeritRemoval causes the MeritHolder's Merit to exit the system, so their Merit no longer affects the amount of live Merit in the system.
 This is further described in the Merit documentation.